buildpacks/rfcs/text/0000-dockerfiles.md

 # How it Works
 [how-it-works]: #how-it-works

-Note: kaniko, BuildKit, and/or the original Docker daemon may be used to apply Dockerfiles at the platform's discretion.
+Note: kaniko, buildah, BuildKit, the original Docker daemon may be used to apply Dockerfiles at the platform's discretion.

 ### App-specified Dockerfiles